Benjamin Prentiss on the Threshold of Shiloh

 William Graves

-Prentiss took more precautions than Sherman although he had less evidence of the Confederate army, which was to the southwest.
+Prentiss took more precautions than Sherman although he had less evidence of the Confederate army, which was to the southwest and closer to Sherman.
 Prentiss can be commended for strengthening his pickets and sending out Moore on patrol on April 5.
 The wonder is how Moore did not run into the Rebels, the assumption being that he veered to the northwest, closer to Sherman’s camp.
 Yet, Prentiss did fail to anticipate the firestorm of April 6.
 What can be said for Prentiss and Sherman is that once the shooting started each man fought like a lion and rightfully won their promotions.

 This post comes after doing detailed research with the aid of Mike Maxwell and Hank Koopman.
 I did not formalize my footnotes as this is not yet ready for professional publication.
 Instead below are the sources consulted for this post.